ginstrom/paladin-novel/chapters/18_first-stand.md

 The messenger stumbled into the valley at dawn, his horse lathered with sweat and foam.
 Pell caught the man as he slid from the saddle, legs buckling beneath him.

-"Three columns," the scout gasped, clutching Pell's arm.
-"Coming from the east.
-Maybe two hundred men.
+"Three columns—coming from the east," the scout gasped, clutching Pell's arm.
+"Maybe two hundred men.
 They march in perfect formation—shields locked, spears angled at identical degrees, no stragglers or wanderers.
 These aren't slavers grabbing easy prey."

 Gond emerged from the council tent, Thorek and Elena flanking him.
 The dwarf's hand rested on his warhammer, while Elena's fingers drummed against her sword hilt.

 "How far?"
 Gond asked.

-"Half a day's march.
-They'll be here by midday."
+"Half a day's march—they'll be here by midday."
 The messenger's eyes darted around the bustling settlement.
 "They've got siege ladders.
 Crossbow companies.
 This isn't a raid—it's an assault."

 Thorek spat into the dirt.
 "About time.
 Been wondering when they'd stop sending amateurs."